How to Pick a Perfectly Ripe Pomegranate

 Pick it up.
 A ripe pomegranate should feel heavy for its size; an indication that the seeds are full and juicy.

-Once you pick out a perfect pomegranate, here's how to deseed it just seconds.
+Once you pick out a perfect pomegranate, here's how to cut and deseed quickly and easily.

 Some of Our Favorite Recipes Featuring Pomegranates

 The keys to this lamb chop recipe are getting a nice dark sear on the chops and de-glazing the pan with pomegranate juice and a splash of balsamic vinegar.
 You'll take the pan from stovetop to oven for a little flavor-building braising.
 The lamb comes out tender and succulent.
-Chef John "This pomegranate braised lamb shoulder is about as seasonally appropriate as it gets, and one of the best things I've tasted in a long time."
+"This pomegranate braised lamb shoulder is about as seasonally appropriate as it gets, and one of the best things I've tasted in a long time," states the intro to this recipe.

-"An easy fruit dessert made with fall fruit that can be served with a cheese selection," says misslisa.
+"An easy fruit dessert made with fall fruit that can be served with a cheese selection," says this recipe creator.